 Chocolate Pudding Snack Hack

-- optional 1 Tablespoon peanut butter or other nut butter of choice
+- 1 Tablespoon optional - peanut butter or other nut butter

 - Combine all of the ingredients in a mini food processor or blender and blend until smooth.
 Alternatively, you can mash up the banana with a fork, and stir everything together, but the pudding won't be quite as smooth.